medinLaVie/medinLaVie.github.io/_posts/2024-04-04-20-year-startup-knowledge.md

 # Growth Hacks

-1. Boring Marketing: My secret weapon for organic growth.
+1. Boring Marketing: My secret weapon for `organic` growth.
 Their AI-driven SEO tactics are next level.
-If you want to boost your business through organic/Google Search, these guys will blow you away with what they can do. ✅
+If you want to boost your business through organic/Google Search, these guys will blow you away with what they can do.
-1. ​You Probably Need A Robot: With over 60,000 people learning about AI and automation, this community is a goldmine for those eager to dive into AI.
-I'm still exploring its business potential, but the learning opportunity here is phenomenal. ✅
+1. ​You Probably Need A `Robot`: With over 60,000 people learning about AI and automation, this community is a goldmine for those eager to dive into AI.
+I'm still exploring its business potential, but the learning opportunity here is phenomenal.

 # 20 Years of startup Knowledge
-1. Jargon almost never helps your case.
+1. `Jargon` almost never helps your case.
 The simplest sentences make things happen.
 1. There are no guarantees in business.
 Right now, Google is a $2 trillion dollar company walking around with their pants on fire because of AI.
 Even Google can get disrupted.
 Just because your business is doing well today, doesn’t it mean it will tomorrow.
 All we have with 100% certainty is today.
-1. Avoid “trust me” people.
+1. Avoid “`trust me`” people.
 Constantly the most untrustworthy people.
 1. 3 types of goals to hold sacred.
 Your someday goals.
-Your 1 year goals.
-Your daily goals.
+Your `1 year` goals.
+Your `daily` goals.
 Everything else doesn’t matter.
 1. I used to think a low follower to followee ratio was cool.
 Now I think the opposite.
 Avoid people who play status games.
 1. More direct reports you have, the more stress you'll have.
 That's okay.
 Just have to acknowledge it.
 1. Nothing is out of reach.
 I remember that feeling, on the come up.
 Top people felts unreachable.
 They’re just like you.